-No matter the language, one of the first things every student learns is how to say hello and the Arabic language is no different.
-Not only is this a great way to introduce yourself to others you meet, but it is also an excellent way to start an Arabic conversation.
-However, because of the wide range of both the area and diversity of the Arab world, there are many different ways to greet somebody.
+No matter the language, one of the first things every student learns is how to say hello.
+Arabic language is no different.
+This is a great way to introduce yourself to others you meet.
+It is also an excellent way to start an Arabic conversation.
+However, there are many different ways to greet somebody.
 Here are a few:

 Marhaba – مرحبا